Dynamics of Two Species with Density-Dependent Interactions in a Mutualistic Context: Proofs

-We will follow the same approach as in the previous proof.
+We will follow the same approach for the second case.
 We construct a rectangular region composed of sides $A$, $B$, $C$, and $D$, as shown in Figure \ref{fig:cycle_lim_2}.
 We will demonstrate that once a trajectory $\gamma$ enters this region, it cannot exit.

 $A$ consists of: two critical points, located at $(0,0)$ and $(0,y_2)$, the trajectory defined by $0 < y < y_2$, $x=0$, which moves away from $(0,0)$ towards the point $(0,y_2)$, and finally the trajectory defined by $y_2<y$, $x=0$, which moves towards the point $(0,y_2)$.
 Thus, no trajectory can escape across $A$ as $t \to +\infty$, because to do so, it would have to intersect another trajectory or $(0,0)$. $B$ lies along a trajectory, defined by $x>0$, $y=0$, and $(0,0)$ is an equilibrium point.
 As before, no trajectory can exit across $B$.
 Trajectories cross $C$ moving from right to left as $t$ increases, since the points along this arc are located below $\Gamma_f$.
 Given assumption 2.9 where $f<0$, this implies that $\dot{x} < 0$ along the arc.
 The trajectory through the corner $e$ is vertical and is moving downwards at that point, as $e$ lies on $\Gamma_f$.
 Along $D$, trajectories move downward and to the right, since the points on this arc lie above both isoclines.
 Therefore, no trajectories can escape across the boundary of the rectangular region, and trajectories enter the region through the points along the top and right edges.